 Sugar cookies tend to cost more because they’re decorated.
 Small cookies might be $3 or $4 while larger ones can get up to $6 or $7.
 It all depends on the design of the cookie.

-When it comes to price homemade cookies, it’s pretty simple.
+When it comes to making homemade cookies price list, it’s pretty simple.
 You want the price to cover the cost of your ingredients, equipment, and other expenses.
 Your hard work and effort should also be accounted for in the price.
 In the end, homemade cookies are anywhere between $2 and $6.

 Have you ever made and sold homemade cookies?
 How much did you sell them for, and did you make a profit?
 Share some more tips and tricks for pricing below!About Michelle